voytecu314/sentiment-analysis-project/README.md

 Run the predictions in the command line.
 Use any sentence you like.

-python src/predict.py "That was the best" "I'm happy "Whoa!
+python src/predict.py "That was the best" "I'm happy" "Whoa!
 That's terrible" "That's so bad"